Olarkal/AI-Game-Bot/README.md

    - **Select Output**: Screen Capture
 3. Launch the game that the bot should play.
 4. Run `Start.bat`.
 The bot will download YOLOv8
-5. When the bot turns on the overlay, press the demo recording button and play yourself.
+5. When the bot turns on the overlay, press F2 to the demo recording button and play yourself.
 After a certain amount of time, the bot will stop recording.
-6. To start training each agent, press the pause button.
+6. To start training each agent, press the F1.
+7. To close application press F3
 ---

 ## Russian Version